cwinpy/cwinpy/docs/hierarchical.rst

    res = mqd.sample()

-The ``res`` value returned by :meth:`~cwinpy.hierarchical.MassQuadrupoleDistribution.sample` will be a :class:`bilby.core.result.Result` object containing the posterior samples for :math:`\mu`.
+The ``res`` value returned by :meth:`~cwinpy.hierarchical.MassQuadrupoleDistribution.sample` will be a :class:`~bilby.core.result.Result` object containing the posterior samples for :math:`\mu`.

 .. note::

    If you have a very large number of pulsars it may not be memory efficient to read them all in in one go to a :class:`~bilby.core.result.ResultList` object.
-They can instead be pass one at a time to the :class:`~cwinpy.hierarchical.MassQuadrupoleDistribution`, using the :meth:`~cwinpy.hierarchical.MassQuadrupoleDistribution.add_data` method, e.g.:
+They can instead be passed one at a time to the :class:`~cwinpy.hierarchical.MassQuadrupoleDistribution`, using the :meth:`~cwinpy.hierarchical.MassQuadrupoleDistribution.add_data` method, e.g.:

    .. code-block:: python